Esri/arcgis-rest-js/demos/webmap-checker-sapper/README.md

    })
    ```

-   `error` will be an instace of either [`ArcGISRequestError`](https://esri.github.io/arcgis-rest-js/api/request/ArcGISRequestError/) or [`ArcGISAuthError`](https://esri.github.io/arcgis-rest-js/api/request/ArcGISAuthError/). `ArcGISAuthError` includes a special `retry()` method that can accept a new session and retry the request.
+   `error` will be an instance of either [`ArcGISRequestError`](https://esri.github.io/arcgis-rest-js/api/request/ArcGISRequestError/) or [`ArcGISAuthError`](https://esri.github.io/arcgis-rest-js/api/request/ArcGISAuthError/). `ArcGISAuthError` includes a special `retry()` method that can accept a new session and retry the request.
 You can them implement your logic to refresh a session and retry the request as in this example:

    ```js
    getItem(webmapId, {